jahangir1x/go-book-crud/README.md

 ***

 ## 📚 Endpoints Documentation
-*JSON standard does not allow comments.
-The comments are used here for demonstration purposes.*
+- JSON standard does not allow comments.
+The comments are used here for demonstration purposes.
+- Ensure to replace `:id` in the paths with the actual ID of the book when making requests.
+- Please note that **existing author ID must be provided** when creating and updating a book information.

 ### 🔵 Signup User
 - **Path:** `/signup`